SouvikAnalysis/Kharcha-ai/product-bible/02_Uesr_Personas.md

 ### App Usage

 * Opens Kharcha 2–5 times a day.
-* Records expenses immediately after spending.
+* Record expenses immediately after spending.
-* Checks dashboard at the end of the week and month.
+* Checks the dashboard at the end of the week and month.

+### Motivation

+"I want to know where my salary goes every month."

 ---